piever/juliacon2018/markdown.md

 # Outline

-- JuliaDBMeta: a pure Julia package (inspired on DataFramesMeta and Query) that uses metaprogramming to simplify operations on tabular data
+- JuliaDBMeta: a pure Julia package (inspired on DataFramesMeta and Query) that provides a set of macros to simplify operations on tabular data
 --
-- Using metaprogramming, it is possible to pipe this data directly into the StatPlots package, for statistical visualizations --
+- using StatPlots, it is possible to include statistical visualizations in a JuliaDBMeta pipeline --
-- Thanks to the Interact and TableWidgets packages, it is possible to access these tools from a "hackable" and composable GUI
+- Interact and TableWidgets packages allow to run these manipulations and visualizations from a "hackable" and composable GUI

 ---
 # Exploiting JuliaDB's technical advantages